danielcornock/danielcornock.co.uk/_posts/2020-12-27-2020-my-year-in-a-blog-post.md

 In November I joined CrowdComms, a company that creates applications for companies to host online events and conferences.
 For this role, I returned to my original role as front-end developer.
 In my time there so far I've been learning a lot about web accessibility and have just started working on a super cool new project.
 The nature of which I am probably not at liberty to disclose!
 But so far, I've really enjoyed working at CrowdComms, and really appreciating the atmosphere of the company.

+At CrowdComms, I've also been introduced to the wonderful world of NgRx - this is all very new to me at the minute, but I'm enjoying picking up new skills as I go along!

+## A new setup

+With remote working becoming a large part of my life, over the past year I've been slowly building up my WFH setup.
+As of this week, it's finally reached a point of completion.

+{% include components/image.html
+  url="articles/2020-review/post_2020-review_setup.jpg"
+  description="My home office" %}

+I love it!
+It's my favourite place to be, and working in a place so aesthetic makes me a lot more productive.
+As well as the pretty LEDs, recent upgrades to my mouse and keyboard have increased my productivity massively.

 ## What about now?

 Well, we're coming up to the end of the year and development on Scoop has slowed down a little bit.
 I still have a large backlog of things that I want to add, but all of the core functionality that I originally wanted to include is now implemented, and the application is in a pretty production-ready state.

 For Christmas, I got an Arduino starter kit, so I've been playing around with a few fun projects for that.
 Maybe next year I'll have some interesting ones to showcase!

+## What's next?

+I've been toying with a few ideas for my next project, with one of them being a habit tracker (new year, new me and all that jazz!).
+For this project, I'd be looking at expanding out my current stack a little bit - with the aim being to build it using NgRx and TailWind (both of which I am not familiar with), alongside the usual Angular and NestJS of course!

 ## Wrapping up